How It Works

 So, as the saying goes – "fill your boots!"

-• Unfortunately, no, we can only accept items during our designated Swap Drop Days.
+• Unfortunately no, we can only accept items during our designated Swap Drop Days.
 This is because we only have access to our Swap Drop venues at specific times, and our wonderful volunteers are available to help us receive and process items during these designated slots.
-With our current capacity, concentrating drop-offs to these specific days allows us to efficiently manage and prepare all items for the main swap events.

 • We are always looking for extra hands to help with our Swap Drop Days and event days!
 If you'd like to get involved, please check out our 'Volunteer' page for more information.